sendgrid/smtpapi-csharp/README.md

 <a name="about"></a>
 # About

-smtpapi-csharp is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).

-smtpapi-csharp is maintained and funded by SendGrid, Inc. The names and logos for smtpapi-csharp are trademarks of SendGrid, Inc.
+smtpapi-csharp is maintained and funded by Twilio SendGrid, Inc. The names and logos for smtpapi-csharp are trademarks of Twilio SendGrid, Inc.

+If you need help installing or using the library, please check the [Twilio SendGrid Support Help Center](https://support.sendgrid.com).

+If you've instead found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo!

 <a name="license"></a>
 # License